 If you ask a typical SEO or digital marketer what the hardest part of their job is, the answer you’ll almost invariably get is “link building.”
 There’s no doubt about it.
 SEO link building is challenging in most instances.
 While that’s the truth, using some SEO link building tools can make your processes much more manageable.

 In general, link building is a process that involves a series of steps when done well and efficiently.
-Luckily, there are some helpful tools you can use at every stage of the process, from the beginning with research and link prospecting, all the way through the end with blogging and relationship nurturing.
+Luckily, there are some helpful tools you can use at every stage of the process, from the beginning with research and link prospecting, all the way through the end with blogging, outreach, and relationship nurturing.

 If you just want to secure a few links, you may be content searching for link opportunities on your own.
-When you want to get a higher number of high-quality links, it’s advisable to employ the help of helpful tools.
+When you want to get a higher number of high-quality links, it’s advisable to employ the help of helpful link building tools.

 Link Building Tool #1: Ahrefs’ Site Explorer